 Dr. Trainor received his doctoral degree from the University of Arkansas.
 His classes include General Psychology and Abnormal Psychology.
 His research interests focus primarily on anxiety and anxiety disorders.
 Specifically he is interested in the factors that contribute to the development of anxiety, the relationship between anxiety and sleep, and the relationship between anxiety and substance use.
 Outside of Augustana, he is a big football fan (Go Vikings!) and enjoys taking time to relax with his wife, his dog, Wolf, and his cat, Hershey.

-Dr. Zell received her doctoral degree from Florida State University.
-She has a variety of research interests that include social comparison and appeasement, humility, and self-control.
+Dr. Zell has a PhD in Social Psychology from Florida State University.
 She teaches courses in Social Psychology, Positive Psychology, and Psychology & Christianity, as well as General Psychology.
-Outside of school, Anne and her husband Andy and their son William all love reading books and playing outside.
-They are also looking forward to welcoming a baby girl to their house sometime around Christmas of 2011.
+She has a wide range of research interests that include social comparison, deception in politics, humility, self-control, and forgiveness.
+Outside of school, Anne and her husband Andy and their kids William and Lucy all love reading books and playing outside.
+They are also looking forward to welcoming a third baby to their house sometime in August 2013.

 Dr. Nedelsky/Fr.
 Michael